-The Cami del Bons Homes.
-A hike along the footprints of the past.
+The Cami dels Bons Homes trek in Spain is akin to hiking in the footprints of the past.

 A narrow dirt path winds up along the side of the valley, bending and switchbacking through darkened forest as we leave the green pastures of Gosol behind us.
 We have been following this trail for hours since the early morning and are still far from our destination.
 The wood is alive with the chirp of birdsong, windsong, and rustling foliage.
 We spot what we think are packs of deer from time to time and watch them jump and prance between trees, in and out of shafts of flitted sunlight that the forest’s canopy has allowed to pass.
 We stop still in our tracks, holding our breaths as the deer race by, unwilling to break the magic of the moment with the slightest sound.

 Unlike the men, women, and children who used this path to escape torture and death almost a thousand years ago, we have the luxury of taking our time.
 We, fortunately, are not on the run from a murderous and oppressive regime.

 We climb higher through the fern, wild flowers, and moss; the trees begin to thin and wide swaths of sun rays hit the forest floor as the path levels out.
 Soon the woods are behind us and we emerge into a stunning mountain pass.
 Fields of green grass dance in the wind before us, as another valley stretches out in the horizon.
 Dropping our packs to the ground we inhale deeply and take in the panoramic views with wide eyes.